quakeq/cyberdeck-opensauce/JOURNAL.md

-# May 25th, 2026: Keyboard PCB + Screen Ordered
+# May 25th, 2026: Almost done with keyboard layout!

 I forgot to complete this journal the last two days, so this update is from the 23rd to the 25th